Our journey to Rainbow Tick

-VincentCare is on a journey to become Rainbow Tick accredited.
+VincentCare is now Rainbow Tick accredited.
 Rainbow Tick is awarded to services that achieve the very highest standard of LGBTIQ inclusive practice.

-To receive accreditation, an organisation needs to meet the Rainbow Tick standards, which were developed in 2013 by GLHV (formerly Gay and Lesbian Health Victoria) and Quality Innovation Performance Limited (QIP).
+To receive accreditation, an organisation needs to meet the Rainbow Tick standards, which were developed in 2013 by Gay and Lesbian Health Victoria (now Rainbow Health Victoria) and QIP.
 This involves embedding inclusive LGBTIQ practices across the organisation and ensuring they are sustainable in the long term.
+Mr Bain acknowledged the work of VincentCare and hopes to hand out more accreditations to more service organisations in future.

 In 2016, VincentCare recruited Jac Tomlins in the role of Project Coordinator, Gender and Sexuality to oversee the implementation of Rainbow Tick.
 VincentCare has a long history of providing services and advocating for people experiencing homelessness and disadvantage, including LGBTIQ people.

-Everyone at VincentCare, from Board to administrative staff, has embraced the decision to move towards more inclusive practice.
-It’s taken two years of hard work and commitment to make changes to every part of the organisation.
+Everyone at VincentCare, from Board to administrative staff, embraced the decision to move towards more inclusive practice.
+It’s taken three years of hard work and commitment to make changes to every part of the organisation.
 Some key initiatives include:

 - Providing professional development training for staff focusing on best-practice service delivery to different LGBTIQ cohorts.